Explaining Quasi-Experimental Design And Its Various Methods

 Participants are assigned randomly to the experimental groups.

-Participants and not randomly assigned to the experimental groups.
+Participants are not randomly assigned to the experimental groups.

 Participants have an equal chance of getting into any of the experimental groups.